kimifetch/yltra-flat-icon-theme/README.md

 Icon theme for Linux Operating Systems

-Rebranding of Ultra Flat icons.
+Rebranding of Ultra Flat icons (3 icon sets).
 Since I have put already days of work in this project, it is in effect no longer the old icon set.
 Hence the name change to <b>Yltra Flat</b> to show the endusers their is a difference.
 Credits can be found at the bottom.

 # Screenshots
 Most recent developments are on top.